ShenduoZhang/shenduo.icu/index.md

 # Shenduo Zhang

 I'm a Machine Learning PhD student at Georgia Institute of Technology, enrolled in 2021 August under School of Mathematics.
-My research interests are in statistics and machine learning theory, and I am currently working on developing theory for structure detection and extrapolation on graphs with latent geometrical structure."
+My research interests are in statistics and machine learning theory, and I am currently working on developing theory for structure detection and extrapolation on graphs with latent geometrical structure.

 I am grateful for the opportunity to work with my advisor, Professor [Cheng Mao](https://people.math.gatech.edu/~cmao35/).
 He has been a great mentor.